The Superfood Battle: Chlorella Vs Chlorophyll

 There you go!
 Now you know the key differences between chlorella and chlorophyll.
 These two are superfoods with a lot of nutritional value.
 Chlorella is a green alga that grows in fresh water.

 Chlorophyll, on the other hand, is a green pigmentation compound found in plants and used in the food-making process.

 Chlorella does contain chlorophyll giving it a green color.
 In the superfood battle, chlorella does have an edge due to its higher nutritional value.

+Get our Sunlit Chlorella Tablet a superfood high in chlorophyll.
 It boosts the immune, aids in cell repair, maintains healthy blood and much more.
 It’s also a good source of protein and fiber.